 Greens Staff: Please ensure that they are in a safe position before playing your stroke.
 Under no circumstances must a stroke be played towards a machine showing a flashing yellow warning light, which is within hitting range.
 The Greens Staff are regularly working on the course when golf is in progress.
 Please be careful and courteous to them and ensure that they are aware of and have acknowledged your presence prior to playing in their proximity.

 Animal Holes: Stratford Oaks Golf Club endeavour to fill in holes created by animals.
 However it is inevitable that there will be holes made by burrowing animals that can lead to sprained ankles or worse.
 The Club cannot be held liable for any injury so caused and it is your responsibility to be observant and aware of possible danger.
 These holes are particularly prevalent on the 17th Hole fairway by the fairway bunkers where drainage lines are regularly burrowed by animals.

 Buggies: Stratford Oaks Golf Club has buggies available for hire.
-Apart from these, the use of motorised ride-on buggies is permitted only by prior application to the Director of Golf.
+Apart from these, the use of motorised ride-on buggies is permitted only by prior application to the General Manager.
 All buggies must be operated in accordance with our Golf Buggy Safety Policy (shown on the steering wheel and full risk assessment available on request).
 To help protect the grassland flora all buggies are to be kept out of the rough wherever it is practicable to do so and to protect the course, they should not be driven on to a green, the close mown rough around the green or between the green and any greenside bunker.
 To protect the fairway, they should not, so far as possible, be driven down the centre of a fairway

 Fertiliser and Insecticides: Do not lick golf balls or fingers at any time.
 A notice on the 1st Tee will advise of days that chemicals have been used on the course when particular care should be taken.
 Players are advised to take heed of the warnings and protect themselves.